 "But Christine, my beloved, my betrothed, we cannot be married if we do not go.
 My family…"

-He stared up at her in breathless uncertainty.
+He stared up at her, breathless.
 "Christine, I love you."

 She shook her head again, slowly, and sighed away all the breath left within her.

 He was on his feet at once.
 "Christine!
 Please!
 You cannot mean this!"

 She turned to him and the grief in her eyes broke his heart.
 "You have set me free…"